LosManos/keyboard1337/README.md

 The OSX version uses a program called Ukelele for layout.
 Installment is usual OSX stuff as Ukelele has documented.
 I have noticed a caveat where the new layout or bundle doesn't get changed at once but I can't remember my findings.
 Just remember that installment is sightly rocky and not the smooth just-works we are used to.

 The Microsoft keyboard layout generating program is here: http://www.microsoft.com/download/en/confirmation.aspx?id=22339.
 The OSX keyboard layout generating program, Ukelele, is here: http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele

-Since Google code does not allow for zipped download any more the files are moved to Google drive <a href="https://drive.google.com/folderview?id=0B4T0Fuickd6ldC11emRfZnNISlk&usp=sharing">here</a>.
+Due to historical reasons, not yet remedied, the source files are at a Google drive <a href="https://drive.google.com/folderview?id=0B4T0Fuickd6ldC11emRfZnNISlk&usp=sharing">here</a>.
+The ..bundle.. file is for OSX and the other for Windows.

 ----